Washington D.C. Surgical Error Attorney

 - Surgical plan errors – Medical teams should develop thorough surgical plans for planned procedures.
 The failure to construct a complete plan or follow the plan after it is developed can result in serious surgical errors that harm the patient.

 - Damage to other body parts – If another body part is accidentally damaged during a surgical procedure, you could have a surgical mistake claim.

 If you have been hurt due to these or any other surgical errors, please contact The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, for a free, in-depth review of your medical malpractice case with a knowledgeable member of our legal team.

 What are the Consequences of Surgical Errors?

 Surgical errors have significant consequences.
-In addition to the fact that mistake during surgery can put your life in jeopardy, the most common mistakes tend to result in infections and long-term damage such as nerve damage and/or scarring.
+In addition to the fact that mistakes during surgery can put your life in jeopardy, the most common mistakes tend to result in infections and long-term damage such as nerve damage and/or scarring.
 Also, if a surgical error occurs, the patient may need additional surgery to correct the mistake and improve the patient’s health.
 This can lead to heavy medical expenses and lost wages as the victim recovers.

 Dr. Michael M. Wilson and our legal team understand the long-term consequences that surgical mistakes can have.
 We know that as a patient, you placed your faith in your doctor and expected the doctor to meet the standard of care.
 If your doctor failed to do so, you have a right to feel betrayed and angry.
 You also have the right to take decisive legal action to hold the doctor and other medical professionals accountable.

 What Compensation Can You Seek If You Are Hurt by a Surgical Error in Washington DC?